Coronavirus restrictions remain in place

 - a loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

-If you or anyone in your household have Covid-19 symptoms, you must self-isolate and book a free NHS test immediately or call 119.
+If you experience any of these, you must self-isolate and book a free test online or call 119 immediately.

 When do you need to self-isolate?

 If any of the following applies.
 You: